tier4/caret_doc/docs/visualization/communication/publish_subscription.md

-# Publish/Subscription Information
+# Publish and Subscription

-CARET can visualize the publish/subscription frequency and period.
+CARET can visualize frequency and invocation period per publish or subscription.
 This section describes sample visualization scripts for them.
 Execute the following script code to load trace data and an architecture object before calling visualization API.

-This visualization will help you to check whether or not message is dropped during communication.
+This visualization show you when publish or subscription is invoked in a target application.

 ```python
 from caret_analyze.plot import Plot